We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Zig and Zag

-A bit of twine takes a criss-cross route across an old shutter in this Advent calendar from DIY Beautify.
+A bit of twine takes a criss-cross route on an old shutter in this Advent calendar from DIY Beautify.
 Cards containing special treats can be clipped onto the string to help you measure your excitement until the big day.

 Message in a Bottle